Previous issue

 God's mercy and grace as his right.
 If man could demand blessing, then it

-would no longer be mercy: men would have assumed the right to decide and
+would no longer be mercy: men would have assumed the right to decide and God

-God would have ceased to be God.
-The mercy of God has its explanation in
+would have ceased to be God.
+The mercy of God has its explanation in God

-God Himself.
+Himself.
 "God is love" (1 John 4:16) and therefore He shows love.

 There is no other explanation.
-When God is merciful, He is simply being
+When God is merciful, He is simply being true

-true to His nature.
+to His nature.

 Since God is free, He is not bound to show mercy.
-God's love is not a
+God's love is not a law of

-an example of this.
+example of this.
 God showed His power over him by hardening him.
 "So then,"

 Paul concludes, "He hath mercy on whom he will, and whom he will He hardeneth"